Jlh77/NC-NEWS/README.md

 ## Link To Hosted Version

-A live version of this project is running here on Heroku: https://nc-news77.netlify.app/
+A live version of this project is running here on Netlify: https://nc-news77.netlify.app/

-With the api being served from heroku here: https://nc-news77.herokuapp.com/
+With the api being served from Heroku here: https://nc-news77.herokuapp.com/

 ## Setup